 Set up Hosted Fields

-Use Hosted Fields to create a form on a webpage that customers can use to complete the following actions:
+Use Hosted Fields to create a form on a webpage that customers can use to create a single-use token.
+You can then use the single use token to complete the following actions:

 • Make a payment with a card or a bank account.